whri-phenogenomics/geneBurdenRD/README.md

 2. **analysisLabelList.tsv** is the list of analyses to be run.
 It requires two columns: analysis.label and analysis\
 3. **analysis.label.tsv** are the case-control definitions.
 One per each analysis.label are required.
 It demands two columns: sample.id, caco and optionally caco.denovo (restricted to family.size >=3).
 The columns caco and caco.denovo defines the classification of cases, controls, and probands excluded from either.
 These columns assume values of 1, 0, or NA accordingly.

 Please note that when working with your own data, it's necessary to edit the loop in some of the local shell scripts or the task id in the job arrays for the HPC cluster based on the number of diseases you intend to test.
-For example, when analysing three diseases from the analysisLabelList.tsv file, modify the following loop structure in the matrix, fisher and visualization local shell scripts:
+For example, when analysing three diseases from the analysisLabelList.tsv file, modify the following loop structure in the matrix, testing and visualization local shell scripts:

 ```
 for I in {1..3}; do
 ```
-or the task id in the matrix, fisher and visualization cluster shell scripts:
+or the task id in the matrix, testing and visualization cluster shell scripts:
 ```
 #$ -t 1-3
 ```